-Introducing the all-new 2018 Louisville Slugger Vapor Baseball Bat.
+Introducing the 2018 Louisville Slugger Vapor Baseball Bat.
 Indeed, when you are looking for quality bats, you can be sure that Louisville Slugger will always deliver.
-They have after all been in the business of making baseball bats since 1884.
+After all, they’ve been in the business of making baseball bats since 1884.
 They do know a thing or two about how to carefully construct a piece that will resonate through history.

 The 2018 Louisville Slugger Vapor continues to uplift its producer’s name.
 Made of an all alloy frame, it is durable as it is at promising a solid performance.
 It comes with a 31/32-inch handle that is wrapped with a synthetic leather grip making it comfortable to the hand and ensuring an easy swing like the 2018 Omaha 518.

 This bat comes with a 12-month warranty and is BBCOR Certified for both High school and Collegiate approval.
-Other features include;
+Other quick specs include: